Sizes 175, 200 or 250 CC?

 - Natural breast measurements.
 You will need to have sufficient natural breast tissue to cover the breast implant sizes that you’re considering.
 Patients with very small natural breasts might not have enough tissue to accommodate very large implants.

 - Your weight.
-If you plan to lose a lot of weight or become pregnant in future, there may be excess sagging of your breasts after augmentation.
+If you plan to lose a lot of weight or become pregnant in the future, there may be excess sagging of your breasts after augmentation.

 - Your lifestyle